 The Institute has a commitment to ensuring research findings are the conclusion of high quality, rigorous and objective analysis.
 The Institute’s research is overseen by a Research Advisory Committee consisting of experienced senior researchers and academics.
 The Committee identifies strategic issues, and oversee the quality of research contracted out by the Institute to ensure it is of the highest calibre and is conducted objectively.

-Broadly, the Institute’s research program will be structured around three key themes:
+Broadly, the Institute’s research program is structured around three key themes:

-- Farm businesses – focusing on issues that impact on the ability of farmers to operate profitable businesses
+- Agricultural businesses – focusing on issues that impact on the ability of farmers to operate profitable businesses

-- Farm resources – focusing on natural resource management issues that impact on farmers
+- Agricultural resources – focusing on natural resource management issues that impact on farmers

-- Farm communities – focusing on social issues impacting on farmers and their regional communities.
+- Agricultural communities – focusing on social issues impacting on farmers and their regional communities.

 Research promotion is important to the Institute as it assists in the development of sound and innovative policy solutions, in addition to enlightening the wider community.
 A variety of publications are produced, including a quarterly journal, as well as seminars and events that provide opportunities for Institute researchers and policy-makers to exchange ideas.